vertex-link/visualizer/packages/acs/src/LLM_INSTRUCT.md

     constructor(actor: Actor) {
         super(actor);

-        // Subscribe to events
+        // Subscribe using composable within a known context (e.g., during onInitialize in a running context)
-        this.actor.scene?.eventBus.on(PlayerDeathEvent, this.handlePlayerDeath.bind(this));
+        // Or directly against the scene's eventBus if available this.actor.scene?.eventBus.on(PlayerDeathEvent, this.handlePlayerDeath.bind(this)); // simple path
     }

     private handlePlayerDeath(event: PlayerDeathEvent): void {